 Fill It Out

-There are still some families which miss out on financial aid because they don’t even complete the FAFSA.
+There are still some families that miss out on financial aid because they don’t even complete the FAFSA.
 They could have fallen victim to one of the FAFSA myths, believe they earn too much money or might think it’s too hard.
 Even if you don’t qualify for financial aid, you may still need to complete the FAFSA for certain types of federal student loans.

 The One Time It’s Good to Get Older